 However, if you believe a Fundraiser or Fundraiser Creator is not using the Donations for the stated purpose, you can use the “report” button on the Fundraiser to alert us to the potential issue for further review.

 We respect the intellectual property of others and require that PayPal users and users of PayPal Fundraisers comply with relevant intellectual property laws, including copyright and trademark laws.
 We may, in appropriate circumstances and at our discretion without incurring any obligation or liability to do so, limit or terminate the use of our products or services for users who use or publish content on PayPal Fundraisers that is subject to intellectual property rights claims.

-PayPal will respond to notices of alleged copyright infringement that comply with the Digital Millennium Copyright Act (“DMCA”).
-If you believe your intellectual property rights have been infringed by content on the PayPal Fundraisers platform, you may request a removal of this content from our website by submitting a DMCA notification to firstname.lastname@example.org, by using this form, or by submitting a DMCA notification to:
+PayPal will respond to sufficiently substantiated notices of alleged copyright or trademark infringement from right holders.
+If you believe your intellectual property rights have been infringed by content on the PayPal Fundraisers platform, you may request a removal of this content from our website.
+For details see here or use the “report” button on the Fundraiser to alert us.

 PayPal’s Right to Set Off

-PayPal reserves the right to set off any negative balance in your PayPal account by drawing upon Personal or Business Fundraiser Donations, up to the amount that you owe, and/or by exercising any of PayPal’s set off rights pursuant to the User Agreement.
+If your PayPal account goes negative, and you have funds which have been, will be, or are being paid into your separate short-term balance because of a PayPal Fundraiser, PayPal reserves the right to set off your negative balance by drawing upon such funds up to the amount that you owe, and/or by exercising any of PayPal’s set off rights pursuant to the User Agreement.